lytics/anomalyzer/EXAMPLES.md

 ## Use Case #2: Membership

-We chose the use case of audience membership because one might be interested in seeing if the number of users has significantly changed after a marketing campaign, for example.
-Also this data appears more continuous, very different from what CPU usage data looks like.
+We also considered an audience membership example because one might be interested in seeing if the number of users has significantly changed after a marketing campaign, for example.
+This data appears more continuous, very different from what CPU usage data looks like.
 In terms of audience membership, the tests we chose to run were diff, high rank, low rank, magnitude, cdf, and bootstrap ks.
 We again chose the active window length to be 2, which this time corresponded to four hours worth of data.
 And again the number of seasons was 59, which meant my reference window encapsulated the past 10 days worth of data.

 ![segments_alltest](https://cloud.githubusercontent.com/assets/6633242/4890831/88285d1a-63a2-11e4-8f77-f1ca8c74689d.png)

 Again the bolded, red regions correspond to areas where a test returned higher than 90%.
 The diff test picked up some of the sharpest falloffs in the series like we'd expect.
-High rank detected up the general peak in the data, and low rank detected the areas of decreasing membership.
-Both as we'd expect.
+High rank detected the general peak in the data, and low rank detected the areas of decreasing membership, both as we'd expect.
 The magnitude test tells us that the increases/decreases in this timeseries are not particularly significant.
 The cdf test was extremely sensitive to fluctuations, again making it not ideal for this type of data.
-Finally the ks test also did a great job of picking out the peak in our data.
+The ks test did a great job of picking out the peak in our data.

 On the one hand, one might be interested in seeing increases in membership.
 This would suggest considering the weighted mean of the ks and high rank tests.

 ![segments_weightedmean peak](https://cloud.githubusercontent.com/assets/6633242/4892393/b7f6f808-63b1-11e4-9285-0b2dae7a1ba6.png)

-Or you might be more interested in just the decreases in audience membership, suggesting the weighted mean of the low rank and diff tests.
+Or someone might be more interested in the decreases in audience membership, suggesting the weighted mean of the low rank and diff tests.

 ![segments_weightedmean trough](https://cloud.githubusercontent.com/assets/6633242/4892397/c47b0218-63b1-11e4-82c9-4327d9370d84.png)